-One of the reasons for MacBook’s immense popularity is its smooth performance.
+One of the reasons for MacBook’s immense popularity is its smooth performance and sleek design that is best kept protected with a cover like a Velvet Caviar macbook case.
 However, sooner or later, it will begin to run at snail-speed.
 When that happens, you might finally understand what infuriating experience means.
 It will become difficult for you to complete your work without pulling your hair out, and you will miss your work or school project deadlines.
 Rather than getting used to the sluggish MacBook, figure out how and where to get the issue fixed.
 But, don’t immediately contact an Apple Store or a third-party repair centre and book an appointment for MacBook repair.

 First, try these suggestions.
 They might help speed up your MacBook.